ipavlopoulos/compauth/README.md

 By using a passage resolution, forty-seven excerpts of 600 characters each were scored above the upper 95% among all other excerpts.
 Twenty-five were from the Iliad and 22 from the Odyssey.

 Further investigation showed that some of the passages isolated as outliers by the language models were also identified as such by human researchers.
-Please read [our paper](https://t.co/OrU2VI9gzg) for more details.
+Please read our paper for more details: https://link.springer.com/article/10.1007/s42803-022-00046-7

 If you find this work interesting, please cite us:
 ```